Malcolm Allen (footballer): International career

 Allen represented Wales at youth, B and full international level.
 He received his first full cap aged 18, after only playing a small number of senior club games, taking to the field on 25 February 1986 in a 2–1 friendly win over Saudi Arabia in Dhahran.
 He was capped a total of 14 times by Wales at senior level, his last appearance coming on 17 November 1993 in the disappointing 2–1 defeat to Romania at Cardiff Arms Park, which ended their hopes of qualifying for the 1994 World Cup.
 This came shortly before the ankle injury which ultimately ended his career at senior level.

 Coaching career

-He returned to his native Wales in the summer of 2002 to work as the head of youth development for Aberystwyth in the League of Wales.
+Allen returned to his native Wales in the summer of 2002 to work as the head of youth development for Aberystwyth in the League of Wales.

 Media career

-He is a pundit on Sgorio, a Welsh language football review programme on S4C.
+Allen is a pundit on Sgorio, a Welsh language football review programme on S4C.
 Malcolm also regularly co-commentates on live Sgorio games as well as on BBC Radio Cymru's Camp Lawn programme.